openvinotoolkit/workbench/docs/Workbench_DG/Overview.md

 # OpenVINO™ Deep Learning Workbench Overview {#workbench_docs_Workbench_DG_Introduction}

-Deep Learning Workbench (DL Workbench) is an official OpenVINO™ graphical interface designed to make the production of pretrained deep learning models significantly easier.
+Deep Learning Workbench (DL Workbench) is an official OpenVINO™ graphical interface designed to make the production of pretrained deep learning Computer Vision and Natural Language Processing models significantly easier.

 DL Workbench combines OpenVINO™ tools to assist you with the most commonly used tasks: import a model, analyze its performance and accuracy, visualize the outputs, optimize and prepare the model for deployment in a matter of minutes.
 DL Workbench will take you through the full OpenVINO™ workflow, providing the opportunity to learn about various toolkit components.